-This would seem to be the second of three states of the map, with this edition having substantially more topographical detail than the first edition and a number of additional annotations, although the basic geographical details and place names are largely unchanged.
+This would seem to be the third of three states of the map, with this edition having substantially more topographical detail than the first edition and a number of additional annotations.
+This third state also includes extensive topographical modifications and additions.

 - First State: /gallery/detail/21661